Fusionmedstaff

 Be prepared

-Regardless of if you’re going for a temporary license or a multi-state compact nursing license, there’s a chance that a Jurisprudence exam is in your future.
+Regardless of whether you’re going for a temporary license or a multi-state compact nursing license, there’s a chance that a Jurisprudence Exam is in your future.
 And if that’s the case, you need to be prepared for what the test has in store for you.

 Related: 10 Study Tips for Your Medical Board Exam